-Go to Manage in the Menu Bar then click Policies.
+Go to Manage then click Policies from the menu bar.

 - Add a Policy Group - Create a new policy group for employees that require different policies.

-- Policy Group Menu - Select the policy group to focus on.
+- Policy Groups - Select the policy group to view/adjust.

-- Policy Settings - The settings for the available policy options.
+- Policy Settings - The settings of the selected policy option.

 Overtime policies help you calculate consistent overtime patterns for your employees.

 Used to calculate an employee's overtime and/or doubletime over a week or biweekly.

 For more information about setting up biweekly settings, you can refer to the following article.

 Used to calculate an employee's overtime and/or doubletime on a daily basis.